sureshgadupu/PDFUtilities-Java/README.md

 # Motive:
 To have a comprehensive and optimal Custom User Prompt (Rules) for AI coding.
-These kind of rules are very much required as the **Quality** of Outputs is a function $f(prompt, LLM \, model)$.
+These kind of rules are very much required as the **Quality** of Outputs is a function $[response \, Quality = f(prompt, LLM \, model)]$.
 Thus, for best performance we need very detailed instructions while also giving the LLM the freedom to explore and learn.
 I came up with this after first reading many many existing rules, experimenting with mine and finalized these as tested against real use-cases.
 **Applications:** Tested for building Agentic products, plus writing research papers in AI.
 ## Target Audience:
 Both people exploring AI without prior knowledge but tasting the AI/LLM/Agents landscape.
 And experieced folks adapting to and integrating AI in their workflow.
 As better prompts may lead to better outputs.